Abdominal pain

 - Intestinal obstruction

-- Mesenteric ischemia (decreased blood flow to the intestines)
+- Mesenteric ischemia (which is decreased blood flow to the intestines)

-- Mesenteric lymphadenitis (swollen lymph nodes in the folds of membrane that hold the abdominal organs in place)
+- Mesenteric lymphadenitis (when lymph nodes in the folds of membrane that hold the abdominal organs in place swell)

-- Pericarditis (inflammation of the tissue around the heart)
+- Pericarditis (which is inflammation of the tissue around the heart)

-- Pleurisy (inflammation of the membrane surrounding the lungs)
+- Pleurisy (which is inflammation of the membrane surrounding the lungs)

 - Ruptured spleen